nng9/PerfectBubble/README.md

 ![Intubation](https://user-images.githubusercontent.com/30084214/57289199-ecaaf200-7088-11e9-981d-ca7cde9932c4.png)

 # Week 1
-Software Implementation: Interface piezo-resistor with MBed to light up an LED when pressed.
+Software: Interface piezo-resistor with MBed to light up an LED when pressed.
+Hardware: Connect the stepper motor to the mBed.
+We ran into problems getting the stepper motor to move.
+We probed everywhere and were puzzed as to why the motor driver was not providing the correct current.
+We probed the mBed and saw that it was correctly providing input commands to the motor driver.
+After a couple of days, we found out that the motor driver was faulty.
+We switched it out and were able to get the stepper motor to move.
+We played around with the software and determined the number of steps that were required in order to turn the motor one whole revolution.

 # Week 2
 Software Implementation: Interface with motor driver to be able to move it clockwise, counterclockwise, and stop.